English Oak Wood Flooring

 What are the benefits of English Oak Flooring?

-English oak hardwood flooring radiates warm deep tones, making spaces feel comforting, warm, and intimate – making these floors particularly effective in cosy bars, reading areas and hotel rooms, just to name a few.
+English Oak hardwood flooring radiates warm deep tones, making spaces feel comforting, warm, and intimate – making these floors particularly effective in residential, leisure, hotel and heritage spaces.

-English quarter sawn oak is cut differently to most oak floors, producing a completely different and much-desired grain and patina.
-Since it is machine cut from the logs perpendicular to the grain, movement in the form of expansion and contraction on the width and length is insignificant, rendering it both beautiful and more stable.
+English quarter sawn oak is cut differently to most oak floors.
+This produces a much straighter grain which is uncommonly seen and gives a strong design statement.
+It also means movement in the width and length is non-existent, rendering it both beautiful and more stable.

 How to install English Oak Wood Flooring

-If you have made an investment in a solid English Oak wood floor, we recommend a professional floor fitter installs it.
+If you have made an investment in a engineered English Oak wood floor, we only recommend a professional floor fitter installs it.

 Correct subfloor preparation, installation methods and finishing touches make all the difference.